Digital Humanities Center Technology

 We have twenty-five 60" screens with built-in speakers and HDMI hookup on moveable stands.
 If a screen is on the floor and not in use, feel free to hook directly up to it.
 Otherwise, see a DH Center staff member for help.

 We have a laptop cart with 30 13" MacBook Pros, each with two Thunderbold 3 ports.
 These computers are primarily reserved for DH instruction and DH workshops.
 Power adaptors are not available for use.

 As much as possible, we try to use free, open-source software, or software that SDSU supports.
 The laptops have the following software installed:

-- macOS High Sierra: includes standard Mac software, including GarageBand and iMovie, Pages, Numbers, Kenote, standard mac Widgets
+- macOS Ventura, including standard Mac software (such as: GarageBand and iMovie, Pages, Keynote, standard mac Widgets)

 - Internet Browsers: Safari, Firefox, Chrome